SitecoreSupport/Sitecore.Support.146826/readme.md

 # Sitecore.Support.146826
-Prevents removing the language parameter from URL after submitting an ASP.NET MVC Form
+This patch prevents removing the `language parameter` from URL after submitting an `ASP.NET MVC Form`.

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.146826/blob/master/LICENSE).